-P.E.A.C.E. is an organization of activists, and we encourage you to join us at no financial cost.
+Peace Educators Allied for Children Everywhere, Inc. (P.E.A.C.E., Inc.) is an organization of educators and activists.
+We encourage you to join us as a member, at no financial cost.

-Between NAEYC Conferences P.E.A.C.E. is managed by a consensus of its active members, also known as our Worker Bees Council, who also meet every summer for an annual retreat.
-Other P.E.A.C.E. activities occur between national gatherings as well, both in the Boston area and in California.
+In addition to its members’ meetings at the NAEYC Annual Conference, P.E.A.C.E. is managed by a consensus of its active members, also known as our Council, who also meet every summer for an annual retreat.
+Other P.E.A.C.E. activities occur between national gatherings as well, both in the Boston area and in northern and southern parts of California.

-P.E.A.C.E.'s Executive Committee consists of members Joyce Daniels, Sharon Davisson, Karin Pavelek, Marilyn Shelton, Lucy Stroock, and John Surr.
+P.E.A.C.E.'s Executive Committee consists of our Chair, Joyce Daniels, our Treasurer, Fran Roznowski, our Clerk, Marilyn Shelton, our Membership Clerk, Ana Page, and other members Karin Pavelek, Lucy Stroock, and John Surr.

 We encourage tax-deductible donations of any amount through the Donate button on this website, or by checks made out to ‘P.E.A.C.E., Inc., mailed to P.E.A.C.E., 11 Cottage St., Chelsea, MA 02150.
 P.E.A.C.E. is a nonprofit, 501(c)(3) organization.

 The resources on this web site are not copyrighted and are available for free distribution.